Dampness in Homes

 There may be water droplets on windows or walls and there may be dark mould appearing particularly on glass, around windows and on outside walls when moist air comes into contact with a cool surface.
 You may also notice an unpleasant smell.
 If left untreated, condensation can cause damage to paint and plaster and cause window frames to decay.

 When mould becomes visible as a dark coloured patch it begins to release millions of new spores into the air inside your house.
 Mould associated with damp buildings can cause sneezing, coughs, a wheeze, respiratory infections and allergic conditions.
 People who are more susceptible to these symptoms are those with weakened immune systems, allergies and severe asthma.
 Breathing mould spores can trigger asthma attacks.
-Therefore, if you think your home is suffering from condensation, please see our advice sheet on condensation [96KB] .
+Therefore, if you think your home is suffering from condensation, please see our .

 See the condensation page for more information.